-Project goals are directed towards looking at the performance of novel bioenergy crop production systems, assessing crop yield and quality, impacts on microbial-plant interactions, biogeochemical responses, water needs, greenhouse gas fluxes, nutrient leaching to groundwater, biodiversity responses and socioeconomic impacts.
+This project examines the performance of novel bioenergy crop production systems, assessing crop yield and quality, microbial-plant interactions, biogeochemical responses, water needs, greenhouse gas fluxes, nutrient leaching to groundwater, biodiversity responses and socioeconomic impacts.
 Ultimate goals are to model the production efficiencies of different bioenergy crops.
-Click on images for printable maps.

 The Great Lakes Bioenergy Research Center’s (GLBRC) Extensive Sites are farm-scale fields located on working farms.
 Fields of corn, switchgrass, and restored prairie are represented at each of 10 locations in both Michigan and Wisconsin, for a total of 30 sites across 11-13 counties in each state.
 Field sizes ranges from 5-150 ha (13-375 acres) and were at least 5 years old when first sampled in 2008.
 The sites are used mainly to assess biodiversity responses of specific insect, bird, and microbial populations to biofuel crop type.
 Annual net primary productivity and plant species composition are also measured for each field.

 Click on the image for a printable map.